 Could announcements possibly be the worst, most ignored, most wasted part of our gathering time each week?
-Is there ways to do it better?
+Are there ways to do it better?
 Should we just give up and assume people just don’t want to be bothered by these pesky details?
 Yes.
 And no.

 Here’s part of the issue.
 People come to worship to…worship.
 However, being a part of a community means there needs to be some form of coordination and communication.
 There are email lists, bulletin articles, bulletin boards in the hallways, slide shows before/after worship, video announcements, and there are announcements from the podium.
 While abandoning all public announcements may not be an option for your setting, below are 10 dos and don’t of having effective announcements.

 1. DO announce the big things.
 Announcements should be something that relates to the vast majority of the hearers.
 Keep this to major events, goals, or things the community is focused on for medium to long term.

 2. DON’T announce it from the pulpit if it only affects a small portion of people (i.e. small group meeting being canceled, deacon meeting, or ladies bible study schedule change).
 Those groups should be communicating through their own channels, not by using time during the large assembly.